-We tried to hide a police shooting and are still misleading the public about it.
+We tried to hide the video of a police shooting and are still misleading the public about it.

-Imagine if the first time the public heard the name George Floyd, was 13 months after his murder because in the days after his death, the Minneapolis Council President, Law Director and City Prosecutor all saw the footage of his death and since almost no one knew this footage existed, decided to fight to keep it from the public, media and other elected officials, until 13 months later, when a reporter got a tip of the existence of the footage, and had to fight for almost an entire month until the City finally released this footage only a very small circle of City officials knew existed.
+As horrific as George Floyd's murder was, the cop was fired the next day and charges were filed against him four days later.
+Just imagine if the first time the public heard the name George Floyd, was 13 months after his murder because the Minneapolis Council President, Law Director and City Prosecutor, who saw the footage of his death the day after it occurred, but knew only a very small circle of City officials were aware of the existence of this footage, decided to fight to keep it from the public, media and other elected officials, until 13 months later, when a reporter got a tip of the existence of the footage, and had to fight for almost an entire month until the City was finally forced release it.

-Then imagine that the proper process to fire the officer or begin the grand jury process only started once the City could no longer fight to keep the footage from being released more than 13 months after the incident occurred, leaving every rational person to conclude that neither of these things would have happened if the City wasn't forced to release the footage they tried to hide.
+Then imagine that the proper process to fire the officer or begin the grand jury process only started once the City of Minneapolis could no longer fight to keep the existence of the footage of George Floyd's death from being known and released for more than 13 months after the incident occurred, leaving every rational person to conclude that neither of these things would have happened if the City wasn't forced to release the footage they were trying to hide.

 If that happened, not only would there be outrage at the video itself, but everyone who saw the footage of the incident shortly after it occurred and had a duty to speak out when the decision was made to hide it and the known serious issues from the public, media and the other Councilmembers, would be called on to resign or be fired.

-When the City tried to explain that the reason they fought against the release of the footage was because it might unfairly taint future legal proceedings, Beachwood resident Machelle Knight summed up the flaw in that explanation and troubling double standard in this extremely powerful Letter to the Editor published by CJN, where she wrote, "two weeks after this incident happened, I don’t remember her, or any other city official upset that the city released almost all the footage of the incident, including the foot and car chase of this 19-year-old Black kid, even though the investigation and criminal proceedings into his conduct were far from complete."
+When the City tried to explain that the reason they fought against the release of the footage, they claimed it was because it might unfairly taint future legal proceedings.
+Beachwood resident Machelle Knight summed up the flaw in that explanation and troubling double standard in this extremely powerful Letter to the Editor published by CJN, where she wrote, "two weeks after this incident happened, I don’t remember her, or any other city official upset that the city released almost all the footage of the incident, including the foot and car chase of this 19-year-old Black kid, even though the investigation and criminal proceedings into his conduct were far from complete."

 You read that correctly.
 The arbitrator ruled that the City made so many serious mistakes that we have to give an officer his job back despite the arbitrator's belief that the shooting wasn’t a justified use of deadly force.